Tuition, fees and other costs (before your merit and need-based aid are applied)

 Aid to be returned = (100 percent of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the payment period or term.

 If a student earns less aid than was disbursed, the university is required to return a portion of the funds and the student is required to return a portion of the funds.
 When Title IV funds are returned, the student borrower may owe a debit balance to the university.
-If a student earns more aid than was disbursed, the university is required to make to the student a post-withdrawal disbursement which must be paid within 120 days of the student’s withdrawal.
+If a student earns more aid than was disbursed, the university is required to make the student a post-withdrawal disbursement which must be paid within 120 days of the student’s withdrawal.

 The institution must return the amount of Title IV funds for which it is responsible no later than 30 days after the date of the determination of the date of the student’s withdrawal.
 Refunds are allocated in the following order: